Air Liquide: Recent developments

+In 2013, Air Liquide created ALIAD, a venture capital investor.
+The company was established the same year in the Air Liquide innovation laboratory in Paris, the i-Lab, launched in 2013 to support and share innovation across the Group.
 In November 2015, Air Liquide announced it would acquire the American firm Airgas for a total of $13.4 billion, including debt.
 The Airgas shareholders approved Air Liquide's acquisition on February 23, 2016.
 On May 23, 2016, Air Liquide announced the completion of the acquisition of Airgas.